Find smoking areas at airports across Brazil. Select an airport below for terminal-specific locations, regulations, and tips.

 Frequently Asked Questions

-Brazil’s Federal Law 12,546/2011 (Lei Antifumo) banned smoking in all enclosed public spaces, including airports, workplaces, and restaurants, with no exceptions for dedicated smoking rooms.
+Yes — but only in designated outdoor areas.
+Brazil’s Federal Law 12,546/2011 (Lei Antifumo) banned smoking in every enclosed public space including airports, workplaces, and restaurants, with no exceptions for dedicated indoor smoking rooms.
 This makes Brazil one of the strictest countries in the Americas for tobacco control.
+All smoking at Brazilian airports must take place in open-air outdoor zones, typically at curbside near the terminal entrances.

+Yes — personal possession is legal, but the same outdoor-only rule applies.
 E-cigarettes and vaping devices are banned for sale, importation, and advertising in Brazil under ANVISA Resolution RDC 46/2009, though personal possession is not criminalized.
+ANVISA (Brazil’s health regulatory agency) actively monitors compliance at airports, so do not vape inside terminals.